franzonia137/beam/website/www/site/content/en/documentation/io/developing-io-overview.md

 1. Use `ParDo` and `GroupByKey`.

-`Splittable DoFn` is the recommended option, as it's the most recent source framework for both bounded and unbounded sources.
-This is meant to replace the `Source` APIs( [BoundedSource](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/io/BoundedSource.html) and [UnboundedSource](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/io/UnboundedSource.html)) in the new system.
+Splittable DoFn is the recommended and standard API for both bounded and unbounded sources.
+Legacy Source APIs (BoundedSource and UnboundedSource) exist but are deprecated; new connectors should use Splittable DoFn.
+This is meant to replace the `Source` APIs ( [BoundedSource](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/io/BoundedSource.html) and [UnboundedSource](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/io/UnboundedSource.html)) in the new system.
 Read